Knutford History, Family Crest & Coats of Arms

 The surname Knutford was first found in Cheshire at Knutsford, a town and parish in the union of Altrincham, E. division of the hundred of Bucklow.
 The origin of the place name is indeed interesting.
 One reference sites that as the place was once situated "on the banks of a small stream, across which was formerly a ford.
 Canute, the Dane, is said to have passed over the ford with his army for the conquest of the northern parts of the kingdom, in the reign of Ethelred I., or that of Edmund Ironside; and it may thence have been called Canute's Ford."
 However, other references claim that the place name is originally "spelt Knotsford; according to tradition, several generations of the name of Knott had a mill on the stream, and as the working of the mill mainly regulated the depth of water at the ford, the place was called after them Knot's ford."
 By the time of the Domesday Book of 1086, it was listed as Cunformed, part of the barony of Halton.

-Important Dates for the Knutford family
+Early History of the Knutford family

 This web page shows only a small excerpt of our Knutford research.
 Another 171 words (12 lines of text) covering the years 1558, 1644, 1510, 1600, 1562, 1455 and 1487 are included under the topic Early Knutford History in all our PDF Extended History products and printed products wherever possible.